uriweb/uri-kuali/README.md

 ## What's new in v1.2.1

-- Changes the default course return limit to 100, which matches the Kuali API maximum.
+- Changes the default course return limit to 100 courses, which matches the Kuali API maximum.

 ## Example Usage